Home » LISK Locations » This Location

 Image source: The Killing Season

 Taylor had a tattoo with the words "Remy's Angel" written on it.
-Remy was the nickname of her pimp and boyfriend, Khalil White, who was a gang leader from Harlem.
+Remy was the nickname of her pimp and boyfriend, Khalil White, who was a Brooklyn-based gang leader from Harlem.

 White isolated Taylor from her family and manipulated her into working in the sex trade.